Rajkumarsolanki7/Unicorn-Companies-Analysis-PowerBI-Dashboard/README.md

-# Unicorn-Companies-Analysis-PowerBI-Dashboard
-Here's a **README** for your "Unicorn Companies Analysis" project, formatted for GitHub:

----

 # Unicorn Companies Analysis

 This project provides an in-depth analysis of unicorn companies—private startups valued at over $1 billion.
 Using **Power BI**, this analysis explores key metrics, including the highest valuations, funding amounts, industry distribution, and geographic concentration, to offer insights into current trends and investment patterns in the unicorn ecosystem.